ToonLunk/DwarfGame/readme.md

 ## Technology Stack

--   **Frontend**: TypeScript (Angular) with SCSS
+-   **Frontend**: Vue.js
 -   **Backend**: Python (FastAPI)
 -   **Database**: PostgreSQL
     Last time I started this project, I used NodeJS and Express.
 Since then, I've grown accustomed to Angular a little more and find it easier to work with.
+That being said, I want to learn Vue.js because I heard it's a little easier to work with, and I like learning new things.
 I chose FastAPI because Python is simple to write and FastAPI is very fast.
 I used PostgreSQL because it's the SQL flavor I'm used to.

 ## Getting Started